Get your workout in when you visit Seattle Southside

 Mall Walking at Westfield Southcenter

 This one is quite popular with the senior crowd but it’s fun for everyone!
 Westfield Southcenter typically opens up at 10:00am on weekdays and Saturday, and 11:00am on Sunday, but the doors open up at 7:00am for mall walkers.
-The first floor has a perimeter of .97 miles with a figure eight distance of .46 miles, so you’ll be able to work up a sweat in the warmth and comfort of one of the biggest malls in the Pacific Northwest.
+The first floor has a perimeter of .97 miles with a figure eight distance of .46 miles, so you’ll be able to work up a sweat in the warmth and comfort of the biggest indoor mall in the Pacific Northwest.

 The 54-acre sports complex, Starfire Sports, features 13 outdoor and two indoor soccer fields.
-The practice field for the Sounders FC and the home of the Seattle Sounders S2, when not reserved, most of the fields are available to use for free!
-Take a big group of your friends and start a pickup game of soccer or lacrosse on one of Starfire’s grass or turf fields!
-If you want to be positive that a field is available, outdoor field reservations are $110/hr and indoor turf reservations are $135/hr.
-Check their website for current availability.
+These fields are the practice field for the Sounders FC and the home of the Seattle Sounders S2 and Seattle Seawolves rugby!
+When not reserved, most of the fields are available to use for free.
+Take a big group of your friends and start a pickup game of soccer, rugby, or lacrosse on one of Starfire’s grass or turf fields!
+If you want to be positive that a field is available, field reservations (including their indoor fields) are available with pricing that varies based on time, check Starfire's website for current availability.

 Working Out at Your Hotel